emma-schmidt/DATA310/project3.md

 #### Country: Kenya

+Map of Kenya at the adm2 level:

 ![image](https://user-images.githubusercontent.com/78189165/115153654-280c1480-a045-11eb-96f6-46cb6f643065.png)

 Kenya as a whole had too much data for my computer to process, so I chose a much smaller area to look at - Kisumu.
 Kisumu is the third largest city in Kenya, and is located in southwest Kenya along Lake Victoria.
-Below is an image that shows where Kisumu is located (shown in red), followed by a close up of the region:
+Below is an image that shows where Kisumu is located (shown in red), followed by a close up of the region at the adm3 level:

 ![image](https://user-images.githubusercontent.com/78189165/115153601-e54a3c80-a044-11eb-9531-43285afadfa8.png)